angrysky56/Logic-LLM/README.md

 ## Modified to work with LM Studio on Windows using python 3.10 by angrysky56 if missing deps just pip install the missing ones.

-# altered by angrysky56 to run on Windows using LM Studio with python=3.10, if missing deps just pip install them.

 bash
 ```
 cd ./reasoning_enhanced